-In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, lists of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 18 October 2023 (Project Code: 2024-0006341) for the Proposed Action Area.
-The St. Louis District has made a "may affect, not likely to adversely affect" (NLAA) determination for the Indiana Bat, Northern Long-eared Bat, Tricolored Bat, and Decurrent False Aster.
-The St. Louis District has made a "not likely to jeopardize the continued existence" determination for the monarch butterfly.
+In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, lists of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 23 May 2024 (Project Code: 2024-0095064) for the proposed action area.
+The St. Louis District has made a "No Effect" determination for the Gray Bat, Indiana Bat, Northern Long-eared Bat, and Tricolored Bat.
+The St. Louis District has made a "not likely to jeopardize the continued existence" determination for the Monarch Butterfly.